itsgreggreg/HTML-CSS-JS-8-Week/Day-2.md

  - Delete `</div>` if it was inserted automatically.
  - No go to just **above** the `</body>` tag
  - Write `</div>`
- - The whole thing should look like this:
+ - The whole body element should look like this:
 ~~~HTML
 <body>
  <div> <!-- NEW START TAG -->